atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Il heard Miss Lumley say about mat
 II III itony, that it would not be prudent
 I j him to think of her.
-I l“ “am but too well assured” ”
+I l“ “am but too well assured" "
 I I he, still more gravely, “of the imprudcr
 II “of such a thought.
 So fine a lac
-“were she disposed to look at me w I l' ' “eyes, would not be a pro I II - “wife for a country paribn.”
+“were she disposed to look at me w I l' ' “eyes, would not be a pro I II - “wife for a country paribn."
 I
 '/
 »